prof-rossetti/georgetown-opim-557-201710/projects/stock-trading-recommendation-system/checkpoints.md

 ### Checkpoint 6: Write Response to Sheet

-  1. Create a new sheet to store the historical price data.
+  1. Manually create a new sheet to store the historical price data.
 Name it something like "outputs" or "stock-data".
   2. Parse the response text, which will be a CSV formatted string as long as you made the proper request.
 Use loops and arrays to write the corresponding values to the output sheet.

 ![a screenshot of a worksheet full of historical stock prices. it has columns for "timestamp", "open", "high", "low", "close", and "volume".
 And is has a row of corresponding values for each day.](example-output-sheet.png)